hyperoslo/playbook/TAXES_IN_NORWAY.md

 even though you take vacation during the year.

 Exactly how and when this money is paid out is solved differently by employers.
-Some pay a fixed amoutn each month, others pay vacation money put a fixed month regardless if your also working that month.
 Ask Ragnhild for more details on how we do this at Hyper.

 #### The bad part